SRJPE/jpe-clear-adult-edi/data-raw/metadata/methods.md

 *Times of operation:* August index and surveys on either side of pulse flow releases.
 An additional 3 - 4 surveys are conducted throughout the spawning season.

-# Holding
-*Objective:*

-*Type:* Snorkel survey
+*Consistency*: Some years did not survey all reaches and thus are not directly comparable with other years.
+Please contact staff associated with this package for more information.

 # Redd
 *Objective:* Estimate spawning population

 *Type:* Sample reaches are surveyed multiple times per season to determine redd decomposition rate

 Variables collected consistently by Clear Creek include: date, latitude, longitude, reach, river mile, year, method, and run.
 Species is collected less consistently (57% NAs).
 Redd data is considered an accurate count of the spawning population.
 Redd data most accurately counts total spawning population in years with fewer redds and is a less reliable measure in years with large spawning populations.

-# Carcass
-*Objective:*

-*Type:* Snorkel survey; no mark-recapture

-Carcasses are sampled when they are encountered on a snorkel survey.
-Crews collect the following data on the carcass: tissue for genetics, scales for age, fork length, sex, egg retention, adipose clip status, and tagging.
-Heads are collected for any clipped or unknown fish for CWT extraction.
-No mark recovery is conducted for carcasses so do not know carcass sampling efficiency.
-There are typically very few carcass recoveries on Clear Creek so do not quantify prespawn mortality.
+Redds are assigned a unique redd ID upon observation.
+If a redd is observed more than once, it may be assigned an age, and that redd ID may have multiple observations in a table.

+There is a natural barrier in Clear Creek where a picket weir is temporarily installed.
+Any Chinook redds observed above this picket weir are spring run.

+Methods for measuring substrate size has varied over the years and for this package, substrate class was standardized using the Wentworth scale, created by W.C.
+Krumbein.
+This scale is what is commonly used in the United States.
+When the size range fell into two categories, they were rounded down.
+The scale, in descending size order, is boulder (>256mm), cobble (64-256mm), very coarse gravel (32-64mm), coarse gravel (16-32mm), medium gravel (8-16mm), fine gravel (4-8mm), very fine gravel (2-4mm), very coarse sand (1-2mm), coarse sand (0.5-1mm), medium sand (0.25-0.5mm), fine sand – clay (<0.25mm).